Azure-Samples/qdrant-azure/README.md

 ## Project Information
 ---
-description: This project provides resources to deploy the Qdrant Vector database to Azure using Azure Container Instances and/or Azure Kubernetes Service via ARM template, bicep, or Helm Chart.
+Description: This project provides resources to deploy the Qdrant Vector database to Azure using Azure Container Instances and/or Azure Kubernetes Service via ARM template, bicep, or Helm Chart.
 page_type: sample

 Products: